 As a first step, we want to understand the relative importance of fiscal shocks in accounting for the historical evolution of inflation.
-Figure 1 presents the contribution of shocks to longterm transfers and cost-push shocks to inflation dynamics.
+Figure 1 presents the contribution of shocks to long-term transfers and cost-push shocks to inflation dynamics.
 In the figure, the orange dashed line corresponds to inflation, while the blue solid line corresponds to what inflation would have been if only the shock of interest had occurred, keeping the policy and beliefs regime sequences as given.
 To facilitate the interpretation of the results, the gray areas denote the different policy regimes in place.
-Note that toward of the end of the sample, during the second ZLB occurrence, we distinguish between the ZLB regime with low probability of moving to a Fiscally-led regime (Z_M) and the ZLB regime with high probability of moving to a Fiscally-led
+Note that toward of the end of the sample, during the second ZLB occurrence, we distinguish between the ZLB regime with low probability of moving to a Fiscally-led regime $(Z_F)$ .
+These two regimes only differ with respect to the probabilities assigned to the two exit strategies.